Parivahan Sewa & Sarathi Parivahan 2025 – Driving License, Vehicle Registration, DL/RC Status & eChallan at parivahan.gov.in

 - Go to digilocker.gov.in or open the app

-- You’ll receive an OTP on your registered mobile number.
-Enter it and click “Submit.”
+- Next you will receive an OTP on your registered number.
+Enter the given OTP and click on Submit.

 - Your DigiLocker account will open.
 Click on “Browse Documents.”